 The fixed portion of the Registration Request is followed by one or more of the Extensions listed in Section 3.5.
-The Mobile-Home Authentication Extension MUST be included in all Registration Requests.
+An authorization-enabling extension MUST be included in all Registration Requests.
 See Sections 3.6.1.3 and 3.7.2.2 for information on the relative order in which different extensions, when present, MUST be placed in a Registration Request message.